tsinghua-ideal/Syno/docs/plans.md

 ## Core

-- [ ] Do not distinguish betweeen primary variables and coefficient variables.
+- [ ] Do not distinguish between primary variables and coefficient variables.
 - [ ] Fractional I/O shape.

 ### Autodiff